 Regarding spatio-temporal features, both forest loss and fire density showed patterns of cyclical variation of their spatial autocorrelation, and featured multiple spatial layouts of HH clusters and LL clusters in shifting locations throughout the DR over the period under investigation.
 Moran's I tests, which were applied to the transformed versions of the variables, yielded significant results for every year of the study period.
-In addition, the Moran's I test statistic showed a cyclical and varied pattern for all the variables analyzed over the study period (Fig. 7).
+In addition, the Moran's I test statistic showed a cyclical and varied pattern for all the variables analyzed over the study period (Fig. 66).

-Figure 6: Yearly averages per $100 \, \mathrm{km^2}$ of (A) Forest loss area (in $\mathrm{km^2}$) of large clearings (>1 ha in size); (B) Number of small clearings (<1 ha in size); (C) and (D) Number of fire points remotely sensed by MODIS and VIIRS sensors in or around forest loss patches
+Figure 6: Moran's I (used to assess spatial autocorrelation) evolution from 2001 to 2018 for the transformed versions of yearly averages per 100 km2 of: (A) Forest loss area of large clearings (>1 ha in size); (B) Number of small clearings (<1 ha in size); (C)and (D) Number of fire points located inside or around forest loss patches , remotely recorded by the MODIS and VIIRS sensors, respectively loss over the study period; therefore, I analyzed that region separately.

-Concerning patterns of forest loss, the HH clusters were concentrated mainly in five locations during the study period: Los Haitises-Samaná Peninsula, Cordillera Central, Sierra de Bahoruco, and Northwestern and Eastern Regions, the last being the largest tourism hub of the DR-including the resort town of
+Concerning patterns of forest loss, the HH clusters were concentrated mainly in five locations during the study period: Los Haitises-Samaná Peninsula, Cordillera Central, Sierra de Bahoruco, and Northwestern and Eastern Regions, the last being the largest tourism hub of the DR-including the resort town of Punta Cana and other tourist destinations (Figs. 7, 8, D3 and D4).
+The Eastern